codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-06-ek6.md

-In this stage, you'll add support for calculating the distance between two locations.
+In this stage, you'll add support for calculating the distance between two locations using the `GEODIST` comamnd.

 ### The `GEODIST` command
 The `GEODIST` command returns the distance between two members.
 The default unit of the distance which is returned, is meters.